No I don’t mean you need to get out more.

 Today, we’re going to look at three of these platforms and consider best practices for each.

-- Page – There are two basic kinds of Facebook pages.
+There are two basic kinds of Facebook pages.
 A personal profile page and a sponsored or business page.
-As you can see from the image below of Facebook’s Create a Page screen, when you make a non-personal page it requires some information about the purpose of the page.
+As you can see from the image below of Facebook’s Create a Page screen when you make a non-personal page it requires some information about the purpose of the page.

-Facebook is the dominate social media platform.
+Facebook is the dominant social media platform.
 There are 2 billion active users on Facebook in 2017.
 2 billion!
-Yes you’ll only ever reach a portion of those users, but even a small percent of 2 billion is a massive number of potential readers (for example, 0.01% of 2 billion is still 200,000).
+Yes, you’ll only ever reach a portion of those users, but even a small percent of 2 billion is a massive number of potential readers (for example, 0.01% of 2 billion is still 200,000).

 Your goal with Facebook is generally going to be in leveraging the followers you already have (friends and family).
 Facebook does offer a “Page” that you can craft specifically for your author brand, but I would shy away from doing so, at least while you’re getting started with promoting.
 The personal page most of us use is called a “Profile” and is still a page on Facebook.
 The author page you could create would be distinct from that personal profile, meaning you would have to spend time asking people to go and Like and Follow your author page.
 You would essentially be starting from scratch with a new page.